La Isla Bonita: Composition and lyrics

-"La Isla Bonita" was written and produced by Madonna and Patrick Leonard, with additional lyrics by Bruce Gaitsch.
+"La Isla Bonita" was written and produced by Madonna and Patrick Leonard, with additional composition by Bruce Gaitsch.
 It was recorded at Channel Recording Studios, along with the rest of the True Blue album, and later mixed at Master Control.
 Leonard handled keyboard arrangements and programming, Gaitsch played guitar, and percussion was provided by Paulinho da Costa, with background vocals by Siedah Garrett and Edie Lehmann.
 Musically, it has been described as a Latin pop dance ballad with influences from bossa nova.
-Author Mary Cross said it marked a shift in Madonna's sound, combining flamenco guitar, Latin percussion, maracas, and electronic elements, with four lines sung in Spanish.
+Author Mary Cross said it marked a shift in Madonna's sound and ambience, combining flamenco guitar, Latin percussion, maracas, and electronic elements, with four lines sung in Spanish.
 To ensure accurate translations, Madonna and Leonard talked over the phone with a Hispanic housekeeper.

-Lyrically, the song portrays Madonna as a tourist longing for an idyllic, imaginary island.
-The lyrics evoke a tropical paradise, with references to the "tropical breeze" and "nature wild and free".
+Lyrically, the song portrays Madonna as a "humble observer" longing for an imaginary island.
+The lyrics evoke a tropical paradise, with references to the "tropical island breeze" and "nature wild and free".
 The track opens with bongos and castanets, leading into the line "¿Cómo puede ser verdad?" ("How can it be true?").
 In the first verse, she sings: "Last night I dreamt of San Pedro/Just like I'd never gone, I knew the song."
 The exact location of San Pedro has been debated, with Cuba, Puerto Rico, Belize, and the Dominican Republic among the suggested possibilities.
 San Pedro Town in Ambergris Caye, Belize has embraced the association, with local tourism adopting the nickname "La Isla Bonita".
-Additionally, the island of La Palma in Spain's Canary Islands has been nicknamed "La Isla Bonita", although its connection to the song remains unconfirmed.

 Madonna later clarified in a Rolling Stone interview that the name had no specific geographic basis, saying, "I may have been on the way to the studio and seen an exit ramp for San Pedro".
 Authors Eduardo Viñuela, Igor Paskual and Lara González have pointed out that although the song incorporates elements of Spanish music such as flamenco, it also references Brazilian samba, suggesting the island is a fictitious "utopic" place rather than a real location.
 Spanish broadcaster Los 40 similarly described the lyrics as a tribute to the "Latin community from New York [Madonna] has always been close to", rather than the literal description of a place.

 In 2014, while working on her thirteenth studio album Rebel Heart (2015), Madonna recorded a dubplate version of "La Isla Bonita" with producer Diplo.
 This reinterpretation replaced the original's Latin rhythms with dancehall beats and included new lyrics referencing Major Lazer.
 The version premiered on BBC Radio 1Xtra in March 2015.